-It's an environment where we teach the skills necessary for the effective use of ideas and information, provide a rich variety of materials to support the curriculum, and promote a love of reading.
+It's an environment where we teach the skills necessary for the effective use of ideas and information, provide a rich variety of materials including technology to support the curriculum, and promote a love of reading.

-Introduction to the LMC pdf
+Introduction to the LMC presentation

 The Library Media Center opened in January 2004 with approximately 5,000 materials, which include fiction, nonfiction, and reference works.
 Additionally, DVD, books on tape and video materials are available for curricular support by teachers.
 Currently we have over 10,000 materials in the library.
 When you log into the Destiny Catalog using your LVUSD Google credentials, you can view your record (check your due dates, renew your books, see your holds, or check your fines) or make lists of books you want to read.
+Library map.

 Alice C. Stelle Middle School